 With many using cosmetics on their skin on a daily basis, it is no surprise that more and more people are concerning themselves with formulations and ingredients.
 In fact, even non-active ingredients like preservatives in formulations are starting to concern consumers.
 This is where the trend of clean beauty comes in.
 Clean beauty is essentially the idea of consciously consuming cosmetic products that are made without any known or suspected toxic or harmful substances.
 With this idea, many are hoping to find preservative-free cosmetics to replace their current product to avoid any possible side effects.

-Now, while all commercial cosmetic products should be tested by a health-regulating organization, many clean beauty enthusiasts are still concerned about certain ingredients, specifically traditional preservatives in products as they have been found to have certain side effects.
-Due to the rise in concern, many beauty manufacturers are pivoting to incorporating ingredients that have naturally preserving properties to do away with traditional preservatives.
-This integration of using natural preservatives for cosmetics can keep their products shelf-stable while minimizing possible side effects
+Now, while all commercial cosmetic products should be tested by a health-regulating organization.
+Clean beauty enthusiasts are concerned about traditional preservatives due to their side effects.
+In response, many beauty manufacturers are shifting to naturally preserving ingredients.
+This integration of using natural preservatives for cosmetics can keep their products shelf-stable while minimizing possible side effects.

 Consumers Preservatives Commonly Found In Cosmetics

 Preservatives in cosmetic formulations make a product shelf-stable and prevent bacteria from growing over time.
-Traditional preservatives like Parabens, Formaldehyde, and Isothiazolinones are found in many commercial products and have been shown to be effective in keeping products fresh and bacteria-free.
+Traditional preservatives like Parabens, Formaldehyde, and Isothiazolinones are effective at keeping commercial products fresh and bacteria-free.
 However, while deemed safe by health regulating organizations, people’s perception of traditional preservatives has been on a steady decline.

-According to studies, while traditional preservatives can prevent cosmetic products from going bad, they have several side effects that cause some concern to customers.
+Studies show that traditional preservatives prevent cosmetic products from spoiling but have side effects that concern customers.

 Paraben can be found in an array of sunscreens and hair care products.
-Though approved by the FDA as a preservative that prevents mold and bacteria to protect consumers, a certain amount of Parabens have been found to potentially disrupt hormone levels and the endocrine systems’ natural state.
+While FDA-approved as a preservative, Parabens may potentially disrupt hormone levels and the endocrine system - Formaldehyde

 While considered an anti-bacterial and anti-fungal substance, Isothiazolinones in cosmetic products have been linked to the development of dermatitis.